Lomide (Lodoxamide Trometamol)

 What If You Miss a Dose?

-If you miss a dose, use the eye drops as soon as you remember and then return to your normal schedule.
-If it’s almost time for your next dose, skip the missed dose and continue with your regular timing.
+If you miss a dose, use it as soon as you remember.
+If it's almost time for your next dose, skip the missed dose and resume your regular schedule.
+Do not double up on doses.

 Side Effects